13 Brands Making The Hottest Designer Crossbody Bags For 2024

 The more modern belt bag collection is vast, mostly constructed from water-repellent ballistic nylons and available in a variety of sizes.

 Whenever there has been a bag trend in womenswear in recent years, the chances are that Loewe started it.
-Under the direction of JW Anderson, the Spanish luxury house continues to nail its leather bags, and its men’s crossbody collection is no different.
+Under the direction of JW Anderson, the Spanish house continues to nail its luxury leather travel bags, and its men’s crossbody collection is no different.

 The Puzzle bag is the poster boy, thanks to a stylish cuboid shape and precise cutting techniques that create the Puzzle’s distinctive geometric lines, all crafted in beautifully soft calfskin and available in a number of size and colour configurations.